xiang-mj/Semantic-segmentation-of-road-scenes/README.md

 # DataSet preparation
 We needed three road scene datasets: Cityscapes, Camvid, and ADE20K.

-First of all, please request the dataset from [here](https://www.cityscapes-dataset.com/).
-You need multiple files.
+First of all, please download the Cityscapes dataset from [here](https://www.cityscapes-dataset.com/).

 Please download and prepare this dataset according to the [tutorial](https://github.com/alexgkendall/SegNet-Tutorial/tree/master/CamVid).
 The desired folder structure will look like, Please download this dataset at ADE20K [webpage](https://groups.csail.mit.edu/vision/datasets/ADE20K/)